jhaskinsjr/nebula/README.md

 1. implement new eviction policies (e.g., least frequently used) for SimpleCache and SimpleBTB
 1. include additional example benchmarks
-1. pipeline implementation with decoupled fetch engine
-1. pipeline implementation with out-of-order execution
 1. multi-core support with cache sharing
 1. MIPS instruction set support
 1. x86_64 instruction set support
-1. SPARC instruction set support
+1. SPARC v9 instruction set support
 1. sample Jupyter Notebook for fetching and processing data from MongoDB
+1. ~~tool for cataloging, indexing, and retrieving simulator runs~~

 That said, since this is a toolkit intended to facilitate microarchitecture research, some of these, as my math textbooks used to say, "will be left as